10 Facts About The Cape Cobra

 Source: iNaturalist user Tom Davies – CC BY-SA 4.0

-Mole snakes are another popular serpent prey for cape cobras.
-This is a powerful constrictor, which reaches 2 metres and can lay 95 young.
+The mole snake is another popular serpent prey for the cape cobra, albeit a much less venomous one.
+This is a powerful constrictor, which reaches 2 metres and can lay up to 95 young per batch.
 Mole snakes inhabit most of South Africa, Botswana, and Zimbabwe, and parts of Mozambique.

-This video from the Kalahari desert shows a cape cobra dragging away a juvenile mole snake by the head, possibly to a sheltered place to continue swallowing.
-The mole snake is already dead and showing no resistance.
 But this 2022 video was a more brutal affair.
 The cape cobra’s head was covering an adult mole snake’s head, but not inching forwards at all.
-The mole snake was coiled completely around its body.
+The mole snake was clearly fighting back, as it was coiled completely around the cobra’s body.
 At first, the cobra seemed in control, but within a couple of minutes, the cape cobra’s neck was outstretched, and stiffened in a way that looked uncomfortable.

-4 Versus: squirrel
+4 Versus: a squirrel

 Cape Cobra Naja nivea face

-Source: iNaturalist user Ryan van Huyssteen – CC BY-SA 4.0
+Source: iNaturalist user Ryan van Huyssteen – CC B 4.0

 The fact that cape cobras swallow puff adders proves that they have venom resistance.
 Likewise, they’re immune to fellow cape cobra venom, as they’re confirmed cannibals.
 In January 2018, scientists were searching South Africa’s Kalahari Desert for snakes to implant with radiotrackers.
 A tour guide alerted them via radio of two large yellow snakes fighting, and the scientists rushed to the scene, expecting to find two wrestling males.
 Instead, they found a 167.2cm male cape cobra swallowing a smaller male measuring 130.0cm.